WebizenAI/sensedocs/PCT-Webizen-Notes/WorkInProgress/SafetyConsiderations.md

 # Safety Considerations

-The intended purpose of these works is to produce technology that supportively elevates our humanitarian capacity for advancement; particularly as it relates to the [[PeaceInfrastructureProject]] related considerations.
+The intended purpose of these works is to produce technology that supportively elevates our humanitarian capacity for advancement; particularly as it relates to the [[PCT-Webizen-Notes/PeaceInfrastructureProject]] related considerations.
 As such, i've seperated this permissive commons technology documentation work from the [[Webizen]] documentation works, with the view of seeking to ensure that the approach; does not require the use of webizen specifically.

 Yet,